-The drug of choice is Fluconazole which is labeled under the name Diflucan in the United States.
-In the cases of vaginal yeast caused by candida albicans, most doctors prescribe one or two pills as treatment.
-Deep rooted cases however can take up to six months to get under control.
+The drug of choice is Fluconazole which is marketed as Diflucan in the United States.
+In the cases of vaginal yeast infection caused by Candida albicans, most doctors prescribe one or two pills as treatment.
+Deep rooted cases, however, can take up to six months to get under control.

 From a natural perspective there are quite a few things you can do.
 It is usually best to do all of them, which also tends to correct the underlying cause to start with.